 For example, when a stranger messages me to ask if I can help them with their problems, I always feel “afraid” to start asking for money.
 When I believe what I am feeling is fear, I come up with all kinds of reasons why I feel that way:

 • They will think I only care about money, not about helping them.

 • They will react negatively because the subject doesn’t come natural to the usual “friend-ish tone of conversation” I employ with strangers.

 • They will decline the offer because they were only in it for a free ride.

 However, if I choose to believe I am excited, my thoughts turn more into something like this:

-• OMG, I have no clue how to have such a conversation yet.
+• OMG, I have no clue how to have such a negotiation yet.
 What will happen?
 Which mistakes will I make?

 • I wonder in what direction this person’s future will evolve in after I helped them.
 It will be so much fun to watch this unfold!